 - Most importantly, don’t be afraid, Thailand is much safer than people think.
 It is full of good people who will give you a hand whenever you need it without asking anything in return.

 If this list of tips for travelling to Thailand has been useful and practical, please: share, rate and/or comment.
-Also, before leaving, you may be interested in the post about 4 possible routes to do in Southeast Asia.
+Also, before leaving, you may be interested in the post about Possible routes for a trip to Southeast Asia.

 Take some flexibility, humor and patience with you.
 Come expecting the unexpected, be prepared to go with the flow, be prepared for an adventure rather than a vacation.